The Theory of Money, Part 23

 The other banks catch on soon and start doing the same thing, which stops the burgeoning deflation (with all its perceived relative poverty) in its tracks.
 The people are happy that money is flowing again, and the banks make sure to take credit for saving the day!
 If it weren’t for those banks, where would they be?

-I guess I’m starting to portray banks as the bad guys, but I should be clear about this: They are not the bad guys.
+I guess I’m starting to portray banks as the bad guys, but I should be clear about this: They are not the bad guys per se.
 They are rational people seeking ways to leverage a situation to earn money, which is the basis for capitalism and the majority of welfare-improving innovations in society!
 What is bad is the incentives in the system.
 Good people can have honorable or even altruistic motivations, but if they’re stuck having to work within a system with bad incentives, their impacts on society may still be bad.

 Anyway, to wrap up, I just want to state explicitly what happened in this post: Banks started using non-cash assets as reserves.
 If 90% of society’s wealth is contained in non-cash assets, that means 90% more intrinsically valuable things have just become potential reserves, which can be the basis for many new Goldnotes.
 Obviously, in this society where people are still expecting specie on a regular basis, the bankers are limited in how much of their reserves can be based on things that are not gold coins, but it’s one step closer to how our modern banks work.
 Part 23 here.